-Applicants who have earned a degree from an institution where the language of instruction is exclusively English regardless of country are exempt from submitting an English language proficiency test score.
-Other applicants with at least two years of non-degree study from an institution where the language of instruction is exclusively English are exempt from submitting a score.
+Applicants who have earned a degree from an institution where the language of instruction is exclusively English regardless of country are exempt from submitting an English language proficiency test score if their degree was received within two years of applying to the MSW program.
+Other applicants with at least two years of non-degree study from an institution where the language of instruction is exclusively English are exempt from submitting a score if their non-degree study was within two years of applying to the MSW program.
 The TOEFL, IELTS, MET, or ECPEB should be taken no later, preferably earlier, than January of the year in which the applicant wishes to be admitted.
 Test scores are valid for two years.
 TOEFL scores are sent via tape directly to the University of Michigan (institution code: 1839).
 Official IELTS, MET, and ECPE scores must be sent directly to the School of Social Work.

 The recommended minimum score for each test is as follows:

 |TOEFL||600 (PBT); 250 (CBT); 100 (iBT)|

 Applicants meeting the minimum criteria for admission but scoring below the recommended English proficiency scores listed above will be required to complete an interview via telephone or in person.
 Students admitted with a test score of less than our recommended minimum are required to attend the Summer English for Academic Purposes Program (see below) language program prior to enrollment.

 Admitted applicants with the following test scores should schedule an appointment and meet with an English Language Institute (ELI) advisor when they arrive on campus prior to enrollment:

 |TOEFL||< 620 (PBT) or any part score < 62